FullyAxyvIsBack/ToknitGen/README.md

 1. Open Command Prompt
 2. Type "git clone https://github.com/FullyAxyvIsBack/Toknit.git"
-3. Open The Nitro Generator Folder
+3. Open The Toknit Generator Folder
 4. Open Command Prompt
 5. Type Again "pip install -r requirements.txt"
 6. If Everything Is Installed, Click 2 Times "Start.bat" [ It's Not A Virus, You Can Check It By Editing It ]